suchapalaver/replication/README.md

 make run
 ```

-This command starts the Docker container, and your replication app's gRPC service
+This command starts the Docker container.

+By default, `replication-ctl` listens for the `replication` gRPC service on port
-will be accessible at [http://localhost:50051](http://localhost:50051).
+`50051`.
+Your replication app's gRPC service should be accessible at [http://localhost:50051](http://localhost:50051).

-If things work, you should see this in your terminal:
+If things work, and you're using default settings, you should see this in your terminal:

 ```terminal
 Starting 'replication' server.
 Listening on port 50051.